 3. Let go of perfectionism

-When you turn to that first page of your notebook, or turn on your camera or dictaphone, it can be tempting to try and get everything perfect.
+When you start journaling, it can be tempting to try and get everything perfect.
 You might feel afraid of making a mistake and having to cross things out, of sounding silly or of things not making sense.
-But journaling is your chance to let go of perfectionism and producing something raw, real and unedited.
+But journaling is your chance to let go of perfectionism and producing something raw, real, and unedited.

 4. Work out how to slot journaling into your existing routine